tdegand/Recipe-project/README.md

-# interview-project
+# Recipe-project

-Fullstack application Built using Node, Express, Sequelize, MySQL and React
+Fullstack application Built using Node, Express, Sequelize, MySQL and React to store Recipes and use them.

+Features to come include User Accounts and Authentication.
+Customizable Recipe Cards and many more

 ## Getting Started